 Over recent years the issues of loneliness and isolation amongst older and younger people in our rapidly changing cities have become better understood.

 But loneliness is not just a later life problem.
-On the contrary: studies show that young people are at least the second loneliest age group and may even be the loneliest.
+On the contrary – while people over 75 are the loneliest age group in the UK, the second loneliest are people between 21 and 35, and some reports even say they're the loneliest.

-That's why older and younger neighbours have so much to gain from one another in shared time, laughter, new experiences and friendship.
+That's why we believe that older and younger neighbours have so much to gain from one another in shared time, laughter, new experiences and friendship.
 And it's why we believe East London Cares is so important – because it works.

-Two major evaluations over the past three years have demonstrated the impact of this model.
-The first evaluation of The Cares Family approach, published in 2014, showed that of older people participating in activities regularly:
+Three major evaluations over the past 10 years have demonstrated the impact of our model.
+The first evaluation, published in 2014, showed that of older people participating in our activities regularly:

 A second evaluation in 2016 underscored these outcomes, with older neighbours reporting that over time they: